Thailand to Give Away One Million Cannabis Plants for Home Grows

 Thai officials have high hopes that a cannabis industry will be a boon to their mostly agricultural economy and generate hundreds of millions of dollars a year.
 They also hope to lure foreign tourists, perhaps especially the ones who don’t mind smoking hemp that doesn’t actually get you high.

-Questions remain.
-Will they allow visitors to BYOW?
-And will they test for THC content if they find some in your luggage at customs?
 But one thing is certain: Thailand is legalizing a form of cannabis, encouraging people to grow it at home and sell it for extra money, and endeavoring to start a cannabis industry that’s open and accessible to all.
 This constitutes a massive win for Mary Jane and anyone who loves and believes in this ancient healing plant.